elastisys/scale.cloudpool/azure/README.md

 2. Within that account set up a subscription, which will be charged for the VMs/assets created by the cloud pool.

-3. You also need to create a [service principal registration](https://github.com/Azure/azure-sdk-for-java/blob/master/AUTH.md) for the cloudpool.
+3. You also need to create an Active Directory application and service principal for the cloudpool.
 This will give the cloudpool credentials to operate on behalf of your account.

-    *Note: instructions use somewhat confusing and contradicting terms for certain concepts.*
+    Instructions for this can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
 A suitable [role](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-built-in-roles) for the service principal is `Contributor`.

+    *Note: the referenced instructions use different terms for certain concepts.
+	 The `appId` in the instructions corresponds to the `clientId` in the cloudpool configuration.
+Similarly `tenantId` corresponds to `domain` in the configuration and `authentication key` corresponds to `secret` in the configuration.*

     *Note: the registration process may not be instantaneous.
     Therefore, it may take a while before the service principal credentials